kudkudak/asteroid-challenge/README.md

 * Convolutional neural networks

-* PCA and KMeans for feature detectors
+* PCA and KMeans for feature detectors (very sensible features, but wasn't very helpful, didn't manage to investigate why)

 * Autoencoder

+* Random Forests (strong model, but unfortunately hard to port from python to C++)

 * 3 and 4 layers feedforward networks with dropout/relu units